Top 6 PPC Mistakes Law Firms Make

 Is great but from all our studies you end up capturing traffic from many users who are still slightly unsure on what they need.

 Therefore you end up with a lower conversion rate increasing your cost per lead.
 That’s not good.
 Now I’m not saying don’t target these keywords, of course you should but only if budget permits.
-In preference to it though I recommend focusing on regional based phrase match keywords e.g.
+In preference to it though I recommend focusing on service based keywords e.g.

 You get the idea.
-These searchers are essentially self qualifying themselves as being within your target geographic area and in need of your services.
-Now providing your adverts are also tailored correctly you’ll end up with an average cost per lead that is noticeably less than the price of the generic terms above.
+These searchers are essentially self qualifying themselves as needing your services.
+Now providing your adverts are also tailored correctly you’ll end up with more relevant leads.

 We call that awesome.